Western Sahara: End of the 2000s

 Baker resigned his post at the United Nations in 2004; his term did not see the crisis resolved.
 His resignation followed several months of failed attempts to get Morocco to enter into formal negotiations on the plan, but he was met with rejection.

 King Hassan II of Morocco initially supported the referendum idea in principle in 1982, and signed contracts with Polisario and the UN in 1991 and 1997.
 No major powers have expressed interest in forcing the issue, however, and Morocco has shown little interest in a real referendum.
 Hassan II's son and successor, Mohammed VI, has opposed any referendum on independence, and has said Morocco will never agree to one: "We shall not give up one inch of our beloved Sahara, not a grain of its sand."
 In 2006, he created an appointed advisory body Royal Advisory Council for Saharan Affairs (CORCAS), which proposes a self-governing Western Sahara as an autonomous community within Morocco.

 The UN has put forth no replacement strategy after the breakdown of Baker II, and renewed fighting has been raised as a possibility.
 In 2005, former United Nations Secretary-General Kofi Annan reported increased military activity on both sides of the front and breaches of several cease-fire provisions against strengthening military fortifications.

 Morocco has repeatedly tried to engage Algeria in bilateral negotiations, based on its view of Polisario as the cat's paw of the Algerian military.
 It has received vocal support from France and occasionally (and currently) from the United States.
 These negotiations would define the exact limits of a Western Sahara autonomy under Moroccan rule but only after Morocco's "inalienable right" to the territory was recognized as a precondition to the talks.
-The Algerian government has consistently refused, claiming it has neither the will nor the right to negotiate on the behalf of the Polisario Front.
+The Algerian government has consistently refused, claiming it has neither the will nor the right to negotiate on behalf of the Polisario Front.